etalab/transport-site/README.md

 #### Selenium web driver

-Before running the `integration` or `solution` tests, you need to start a selenium web driver.
+Before running the `integration`, you need to start a selenium web driver.

 On Linux, you can do this with `docker run -p 4444:4444 --network=host selenium/standalone-chrome:3.141.59-oxygen`.